SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides.md

 In the intro portion of the workshop you will learn:

-* What is scripting and its applications?
+* What is scripting and what are its applications?
 * What are shells?
 * Which one(s) to use?
 * How to write scripts.